PawsMovin/PawsMovin/README.md

 2) Test the Rails database connection by using rails console.
 Run Post.count to make sure Rails can connect to the database.
-If this fails, you need to make sure your Danbooru configuration files are correct.
+If this fails, you need to make sure your configuration files are correct.

 3) Test Nginx to make sure it's working correctly.
 You may need to